 The pink wine consumer was almost crushed during the terrible era of blush wines.
 Now that same wine drinker is fuelling the wave of Provence rosé popularity.
 This movement continues to grow internationally helped by smart star-studded marketing for easy drinking light rosés.

 Colour Tips and Sips

-Provence has a reputation as the rosé producer of France, but in fact, the region is number two concerning annual production (160 million bottles) after Languedoc-Roussillon (320 million bottles).
+Provence has a reputation as the rosé producer of France, but in fact, the region is number two in annual production (160 million bottles) after Languedoc-Roussillon (320 million bottles).
 According to the Vins de Provence website, 89% of the yield in the region goes to making rosé wines.
 Although, the volume of red and white is limited there are some excellent wines in both categories.

-The colour chart reverses for vineyards in the Cotes du Rhône where the output is more focused towards red wine at over 80% (the figure for the entire Rhône Valley, not just the southern portion).
+The colour chart reverses for vineyards in the Cotes du Rhône where the output is more focused on red wine at over 80% (the figure for the entire Rhône Valley, not just the southern portion).
 Tavel AOP has a reputation as the “King of Rosés” with all of its wine production devoted to deep-pink wines.
 There is a small amount of excellent white wine produced (4-6%) in the region.

 With all the output from the AOPs of Provence and the Southern Rhone, the wine choices are somewhat endless.
 There is something for everyone and every occasion from cooperative wines to well-established gastro rosés, from thought-provoking reds to surprisingly sophisticated whites.

 Wine Tours: Are you interested in learning more about the wines of Provence?
 Join a private tour or hire a guide to understand the region in greater detail.
 We recommend two companies Sophie Bergon’s Travel in Provence and Emily Durand’s Your Private Provence.

 The Wine Cellar Insider: Chateauneuf du Pape, Southern Rhone Vintage Chart 1978 to Today